 Another setup, especially for children, is an on-body microphone and processor that attach to, for example, the child’s clothing.
 As in the behind-the-ear setup, a wire then attaches the processor to a transmitter that sits on the scalp.

-A third type has the microphone, processor, and transmitter all in one unit that sits on the scalp, secured by a magnet, so there’s no behind-the-ear unit or wires.
+A third type of cochlear implant has the microphone, processor, and transmitter all in one unit that sits on the scalp, secured by a magnet, so there’s no behind-the-ear unit or wires.

 What Brands of Cochlear Implant Do You Offer?

 Cochlear is the pioneer of the first commercially available cochlear implant.
 Their two families of products are the Nucleus® and the Kanso®.
 Cochlear is notable for their off-the-ear sound processor option, which, as mentioned above, has the microphone, processor, and transmitter in one wireless unit that secures to the scalp.

 Their Nucleus® line includes traditional cochlear implants as well as a Cochlear Hybrid Hearing option, a combination of a cochlear implant and a traditional hearing aid.
 The hybrid technology, which is only appropriate for certain kinds of hearing loss, leverages the natural hearing you may still have while using cochlear implant technology to bypass damaged areas of the inner ear.

 Image provided courtesy of Cochlear Americas, © 2014 Cochlear Americas

 How Do I Know if I’m a Good Candidate for Cochlear Implants?

 An audiologist at our Rancho Cucamonga, CA and our Claremont, CA offices can perform an extensive auditory evaluation to determine whether you’re a good candidate.
 If so, they’ll work in conjunction with an otologist to determine if you meet certain physical and balance requirements.